Exams with Gradescope

 - If you are manually grading the code, the following steps are the same as for a homework assignment.

-- If you want to use an autograder, set it up: https://gradescope-autograders.readthedocs.io/en/latest/specs/
+- If you want to use an autograder, set up the autograder.

 Students are automatically transferred from TUGRAZonline to TeachCenter Exam.
 However, students must be transferred from TeachCenter Exam to Gradescope manually (!) by clicking the button "Sync TU Graz TeachCenter Exam Roster" or "Synchronise TU Graz TeachCenter Exam User List" on Gradescope.